Glup3/yongopu/README.md

 # Yongopu

-Modern streak tracker for all your daily habits - Yongopu [연거푸] is Korean and means "consecutively, successively, in a row"
+Yongopu [연거푸] is Korean and means "consecutively, successively, in a row" - the modern streak tracker

 ## How to get started